xen1al/tradesniper_poe/README.md

 # tradesniper_poe
  A tool for making fast offers for items listed on [pathofexile.com/trade/](https://www.pathofexile.com/trade/).
  Uses the [pathofexile.com/trade/](https://www.pathofexile.com/trade/) api.
 Main program is ToS compliant, not sure about the autowhisper though.
 Use at your own risk.
+Very rarely updated, might want to look for alternatives.
 ## Setup
 ### From source
 * Run setup.bat to install requirements